HydroModPy/HydroModPy/docs/readthedocs/source/scientific/solvers/transport/particle-tracking.rst

 Read this family as:

+1. transport equations and unknowns in :doc:`equations-and-unknowns`,
-1. common transport dependency rules in :doc:`common-concepts`,
+2. common transport dependency rules in :doc:`common-concepts`,
+3. MODFLOW-NWT transport route in :doc:`modflow-nwt-transport`,
-2. particle-tracking family structure in :doc:`particle-tracking/index`,
+4. particle-tracking family structure in :doc:`particle-tracking/index`,
-3. MODPATH-specific assumptions in :doc:`particle-tracking/modpath`.
+5. MODPATH-specific assumptions in :doc:`particle-tracking/modpath`.

 Current Solver
 --------------